sclavijosuero/cypress-flaky-test-audit/README.md

 ## Audit Results

-Depending on which outputs you enable, the audit data is presented in three different ways.
+Depending on which outputs you enable, the audit data is presented in three different ways: browser console, terminal console, HTML report.

 ### Browser Console